1968/69 SEASON REVIEW

 Joe Mercer decided he need to bolster his defence and therefore forked out a club record fee of £65,000 to bring in defender Arthur Mann from Hearts, who made his debut in the defeat at Upton Park.

 Back at Maine Road City made it 12 goals in two home games as they demolished Burnley 7-0, and then earned a good point at Tottenham drawing 1-1.

-The Blues then played a friendly at Crook Town to commemorate the opening of the floodlights at Millfield, City winning 6-1.
+They then played a friendly at Crook Town to commemorate the opening of the floodlights at Millfield, City winning 6-1.

 Another 4 goals at Maine Road saw the Blues beat Coventry 4-2, however in the last game of 1968 a bumper Boxing Day Maine Road crowd of over 53,000 saw City lose 3-1 to Everton.
 The Citizens ended the year 14th in Division 1.

 The first game of the year saw City beat Luton 1-0 at Maine Road in the FA Cup 3rd Round and the home form continued with a 4-1 victory over Chelsea in the league.

 City were still struggling away from home and drew 1-1 at Sheffield Wednesday in the league, and then 1-1 at Newcastle in the FA Cup to earn a 4th round replay where they beat Newcastle 2-0 in front of a crowd of over 60,000.

 Newcastle returned to Maine Road in the league, however the game was abandoned due to the weather after 41 minutes with the score at 1-1.